carmour24/GitLab-CI-with-Docker/README.md

 1. `git push -u origin master`

 Adding this directory to your gitlab repo will kick off a new build.
 Check it out in Pipelines section under CI/CD in the GitLab project.
 You should see 3 stages in the pipeline that has been started.
 The first two stages should succeed but the third should fail.
-You can check out a video of the failure in Cypress by navigating into the step and choosing to download or browse the artifacts for that stage.
+You can check out a video or screenshot of the failure in Cypress by navigating into the stage and choosing to download or browse the artifacts for that stage.

 Below is an image displaying which containers are involved, what runs on them and how they interact.
 This doesn't attempt to show which stages run what in there entirety but that should be pretty obvious from the content of .gitlab-ci.yml.